rocky-linux/documentation/docs/guides/automation/cron_jobs_howto.md

 `crontab -e`

 `crontab` stands for "cron table" and the format of the file is, in fact, a loose table layout.
 Now that you are in the `crontab`, go to the bottom of the file and add your new entry.
-If you are using `vi` as your default system editor, then this is done with the following keys:
+If you use `vi` as your default system editor, then this is done with the following keys:

 `Shift : $`

-Now that you are at the bottom of the file, insert a line and type a brief comment to describe what is going on with your entry.
-This is done by adding a "#" to the beginning of the line:
+Now that you are at the bottom of the file, insert a line and enter a brief comment to describe what is going on with your entry.
+You do this by adding a "#" to the beginning of the line:

 `# Backing up the system every night at 10PM`

-Now hit enter.
+Hit enter.
 You should still be in the insert mode, so the next step is to add your entry.
 As shown in our empty commented `crontab` (above) this is **m** for minutes, **h** for hours, **dom** for day of month, **mon** for month, and **dow** for day of week.

 To run our backup script every day at 10:00, the entry would look like this: